expipiplus1/vulkan/readme.md

   length.
 These are currently exposed as several `Vector` arguments which must be the same length.
 If they are not the same length an exception is thrown.

+- Vulkan structs with bitfields have them split into their component parts in the Haskell record.
+Then marshalling to and from C the masking *and shifting* takes place automatically.

 If anything is unclear please raise an issue.
 The marshaling to and from Haskell and C is automatically generated and I've not checked every single function.
 It's possible that there are some commands or structs which could be